RoboJackets/software-training-old/assignments/week_2/exercise_2_2/exercise_2_2.md

 };
 ```

-This is a definition of an enum, think of it like a special variable type with
+This is a definition of an enum, think of it like a special variable type that can only hold
-only the listed values as possibilities.
-This allows you to convey semantic meaning
-in code.
+one of the listed options as a value.

 ```c++
 class Board {